pallets/click/docs/utils.rst

 In some situations, you might want to show long texts on the terminal and let a user scroll through it.
-This can be achieved by using the :func:`echo_via_pager` function which works similar to the :func:`echo` function but always writes to stdout and, if possible, through a pager.
+This can be achieved by using the :func:`echo_via_pager` function which works similarly to the :func:`echo` function, but always writes to stdout and, if possible, through a pager.

 Example: